vipickering/vincentp/README.md

 ## Deploy

 The site is served by Netlify.
-Deployment should happen automatically when the master branch is pushed to Github.
+Deployment should happen automatically when the master branch is pushed to GitHub.

 If you want to manually see the live compiled site with HTTPS URLs to error check, run: